Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ### Car-Park Camera Monitoring API and Communication via REST

-The car-park camera monitoring API forms a crucial link in the Perfect Parking system, enabling seamless communication between the client applications, representing the parking monitors, and the server.
-This communication occurs through the utilization of the Representational State Transfer (REST) architectural style.
+The Parking Monitor client uses the REST API to update the Perfect Parking system, enabling seamless communication between the client applications.

-### REST Communication Principles

-REST offers a standardized approach for exchanging data between distributed systems.
-In the context of Perfect Parking, the car-park camera monitoring API follows the principles of REST to ensure efficient and scalable communication:

--   **Resource-Based Interaction:** Each monitored parking lot is treated as a resource, identified by a unique URL.
-For instance, a parking lot monitor can be accessed via its own URL, and actions like updating its status or availability can be triggered using standard HTTP methods like POST, PUT, or DELETE.
+Each parking lot monitor is treated as a resource, identified by a unique URL.
+For instance, a parking lot monitor can be accessed via its own URL, and actions like updating its status or availability can be triggered using standard HTTP methods like POST, PUT, or DELETE

--   **Statelessness**: REST APIs are stateless, meaning that each request from a client to the server must contain all necessary information to process the request.
-This simplifies server management and supports scalability.

--   **Uniform Interface**: REST APIs adhere to a consistent set of methods and resource identifiers (URLs).
-This uniformity enhances interoperability and allows different clients to interact with the server using the same conventions.

 ### Client-Server Interaction